corvance/dotfiles/README.md

 ## WPGTK

-[WPGTK](https://github.com/deviantfero/wpgtk) is a colour scheme generator and setter which can take a scheme from the colours in an image you provde, usually your wallpaper.
+[WPGTK](https://github.com/deviantfero/wpgtk) is a colour scheme generator and setter which can take a scheme from the colours in an image you provide, usually your wallpaper.

 ## Colours